Political Bias in LLMs: Unaligned Moral Values in Agent-centric Simulations: Introduction

-The deployment of LLMs as substitutes for humans appears particularly convenient for online social networks (OSNs), as researchers can design an environment that is task-specific and centered around text \cite{arg23}.
-Thus, measuring polarization tendencies on a large scale with a reproducible approach seems possible.
-In the current landscape, where OSN providers restrict access to data and obstruct researchers from conducting data-driven experiments based on real data \cite{brun21}, the synthetic approach may pose a promising solution.
-However, when applying new technologies, especially those driven by market interests, we think an unreflected application poses an imminent danger to the quality and validity of research.
-We argue that a critical analysis of these models in out-of-domain tasks is fundamental to assessing the validity of high-level applications like the simulation of users with LLMs.
-Without this critical lens, experiments based on synthetic OSN users yield no insight into how close they can resemble real human interaction.
+The deployment of LLMs as human substitutes appears advantageous for studying online social networks (OSNs), as researchers can design controlled, text-centric environments for experimentation \citep{argyle2023out}.
+This approach offers a potential solution to challenges created by OSN providers' increasing restrictions on data access, which have hindered researchers' ability to conduct data-driven experiments using authentic user data \citep{bruns2021after}.
+However, we argue that uncritical application of market-driven technologies poses significant risks to research validity.
+Critical analysis of these models' performance in novel, out-of-domain tasks is essential before deploying them as simulated users in more complex applications.
+Without such foundational assessment, experiments utilizing synthetic OSN users provide limited insight into how accurately they represent genuine human interaction patterns.

-\paragraph{Research Questions \& Contributions} Our work aims to provide a foundation for analyzing the impact of persona prompt modifications and their alignment in representing the left-right political spectrum.
-We see this groundwork as necessary to assess the capabilities of LLMs to generalize from abstract ideologies to practical applications like generating personalized content or reactions.
-Our work extends the experiments of \citet{abd23} to a selection of open-weight models and the usage of persona prompt modifications.
-We focus our analysis on the following research questions:
+\paragraph{Research Questions \& Contributions} Our work establishes a foundation for analyzing how persona prompt modifications affect LLMs' representation of political ideologies across the left-right spectrum.
+We consider analyzing it a prerequisite to determining whether LLMs can effectively generalize from abstract ideological descriptions to specific applications, such as generating ideologically-consistent content or reactions.
+Our investigation focuses on two research questions:

-\begin{description} \item[RQ$_1$] How consistently do LLMs perform in factory settings when surveyed with/without personas to manipulate their system prompt?
+\begin{description} \item[RQ$_1$] How consistently do LLMs perform in their factory settings when surveyed with/without personas by only manipulating them through in-context prompting?

-\item[RQ$_2$] Which of the following has the most significant impact on the variance in responses: the model, the persona, or the moral foundation?

-\item[RQ$_3$] Which human participant groups do specific combinations of model and persona align most closely with?
+\item[RQ$_2$] How closely do LLMs align in their factory settings by only manipulating them through in-context prompting to human participant groups?

 \end{description}